MarkFlow

 Preparing Your Notion Pages for Export

 Before initiating Notion to Word conversion, optimize your pages to minimize export artifacts.
-Start by organizing content linearly—use toggles sparingly, as they flatten to plain text, and consolidate databases into views that export cleanly as CSV.
+Start by organizing content linearly—use toggles sparingly, as they flatten to plain text, and consolidate databases into views that export cleanly.
 For instance, in a software dev workflow, I restructured a Notion board for API docs by grouping properties into inline tables, reducing export fragmentation.

 Practical steps include: reviewing linked pages for duplicates, ensuring all images are uploaded (not linked externally), and using Notion's "Duplicate" feature to create export-only versions.
 Real-world example: A marketing team preparing quarterly reports organized brainstorm notes into a master page with subpages, exporting as Markdown to capture hierarchies without loss.
-This "markdown export conversion" prep avoids issues like orphaned blocks, which I've seen derail 20% of initial exports in client projects.
+This prep step avoids issues like orphaned blocks that can break the export structure.

 Focus on semantic clarity—label databases explicitly and avoid heavy reliance on icons or dividers, as they vanish in Markdown.
 By doing so, your Notion to Word process becomes more predictable, aligning with best practices from productivity experts at Zapier, who emphasize clean hierarchies for tool interoperability.